Places to stay in Cuenca

 Why Cuenca is a World Heritage Site

-UNESCO’s website listed a lot of reasons for it, but basically Cuenca is a planned Spanish colonial city, planned in the mid-1500, which means Renaissance urban planning in the Americas.
-Cuenca has respected the original formal town plan ever since.
+UNESCO’s website listed a lot of reasons for designating El Centro as a World Heritage site.
+Long story short, Cuenca is a planned Spanish colonial city that began in 1557, right in the midst of the Renaissance era.
+So imagine Renaissance urban planning in the Americas.

-It is laid out on a strict grid of perpendicular streets stretching out from Parque Calderón, the main square, where the seat of the Town Council, the Office of the Governor, two cathedrals, and the Law Courts are located.
+Cuenca’s El Centro is laid out on a strict grid of perpendicular streets that stretch out from Parque Calderón.
+This park is the main square, where the seat of the Town Council, the Office of the Governor, two cathedrals, and the Law Courts are located.

 … but El Centro is just as pretty when its cobblestones are wet from rain.